FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 How has Greece responded to the pandemic?

 Greece responded to the pandemic early and in an efficient and competent way.
-Daily updates are given by the health authorities and regulations are announced and clarified weekly.
-The early and lengthy lockdown in Spring 2020 and repeated shorter-term lockdowns to-date, have helped Greece to deal with the pandemic with a relatively low number of victims and the death toll percentage in Greece has been among the lowest in Europe.
-The vaccination program started in December 2020 with Healthcare personnel.
+Daily updates were given by the health authorities and regulations were announced and clarified weekly.
+The early and lengthy lockdown in Spring 2020 and repeated shorter-term lockdowns and restrictions of specific activities to-date, have helped Greece to deal with the pandemic with a relatively low number of victims and the death toll percentage in Greece has been among the lowest in Europe.
+The vaccination program started in December 2020 for Healthcare personnel.
 The vaccinations for the general population started on January 16, 2021 giving priority to the elderly and those with health problems.
-Right now vaccination is available to anyone over 12 and booster shots are available to those over 65, those who are auto-immune compromised, and all healthcare staff.
+Right now vaccination is available to anyone over 5 years old and booster shots are available to those over 18 whose vaccination was completed more than 4 months ago.
+Subsequent booster shots are also available.

 Will I have to wear a face mask when out in public?